 The wine list also does some choosing for you, though in a different way.
 There’s some choice around the $40 mark and plenty around $150, but very little in between.
 If you’re not quite sure what you’re doing, beer or house cocktails might be a better route.

-Designed by Mills Gorman, Maha’s underground space is open, with the discrete dining spaces flowing into a communal dining room.
-A 12-seat communal table peers out onto the street, while a private dining room is set at the back.
-Expensive-looking carpentry ribbing runs from the fore to the aft.
+Mills Gorman is behind the 2015 refit, which consists of several discrete dining spaces flowing into a bustling communal room.
+A 12-seat communal table peers out onto the street; and a private dining room is set at the back.
+Expensive-looking timber ribs feature throughout.